PinkDiamond1/ledger-app-defichain/tests-legacy/README.md

-# End-to-end tests using Bitcoin Testnet
+# End-to-end tests using DeFiChain Testnet

 These tests are implemented in Python and can be executed either using the [Speculos](https://github.com/LedgerHQ/speculos) emulator or a Ledger Nano S/X.